 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keene residents report their race to be White, followed by Asian.
 Important ancestries of people in Keene include English, German, French , and Italian.

 The most common language spoken in Keene is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.